psycedelicAI/psycedelicAI/README.md

 Structured spaces where thoughts, questions, decisions, and connections can survive beyond one conversation.

+A memorybank is not simply an archive.

+It is also a process through which fragments can be remembered, revisited, connected, and developed into context.

+The complete private memorybank is not included in this repository.

 ### AI Continuity

-The practice of preserving enough project context for meaningful work to continue across separate AI sessions.
+The practice of preserving enough project context for meaningful work to continue across separate AI sessions, models, and platforms.

 ### High-Security Facility Concept